mvysny/karibu-testing/README.md

 You can thus plug this library in into your Java+Vaadin-based project as a test dependency, and write the test code in Java or Kotlin, whichever suits you more.

+Karibu-Testing is published on Maven Central, so it's very easy to add as a Maven dependency.

 ## Full Documentation

 For the Getting Started documentation and for the full API documentation: